maxgerhardt/gd32-arduino-core/README.md

 _10.06.2021:_

 A custom dev board has been designed and is in production.
-The repo with the files for it are at https://github.com/kemotz/GD32F1x0-dev-brd.
+The repo with the files for it is at https://github.com/kemotz/GD32F1x0-dev-brd.

 ![grafik](https://user-images.githubusercontent.com/26485477/121490451-4eab5380-c9d5-11eb-867f-b4cba305374b.png)
 ![grafik](https://user-images.githubusercontent.com/26485477/121490465-53700780-c9d5-11eb-8b05-18b1cfc1b38f.png)